nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Actor:** User
 **MSS:**
 1. User specifies criteria and keywords.
 2. App shows a list of contacts that match the provided criteria and keywords.
+   Use case ends.

 **Extensions:**
 * 1a.
 No criteria is provided.